Why the 2-3% Body Weight Rule Fails (And What to Use Instead)

 If you only have 30 seconds, here's what you need to know:

-The 2-3% rule exists because it's a convenient "guess" often used for medium-sized dogs.
-However, metabolic scaling dictates that as a dog gets larger, their energy efficiency increases.
+The 2-3% rule acts as a convenient guess for medium-sized dogs.
+However, biological scaling proves that as your dog grows larger, their energy efficiency increases significantly.

-A Chihuahua burning energy to maintain body heat needs a much higher percentage of its weight in food than a Great Dane.
+A Chihuahua burns massive energy just to maintain body heat.
+It requires a much higher percentage of its body weight in food than a Great Dane.

 Weight (kg) 2% Rule kcal/day 3% Rule kcal/day NRC Standard kcal/day